 Many people might say that students who take time to actively work for their community’s benefit are being altruistic.
 Those people would be wrong.

 Altruism is the practice of disinterested or selfless concern for the well-being of others.
-There is no way that altruism alone drives the UMBC students who participate in service because they are far from disinterested in the impact they can have on the world around them, and they agree that they reap enormous benefits from service.
+There is no way that altruism alone drives the UMBC students who participate in service because they have an investment in the impact they have on the world around them, and they agree that they reap enormous benefits from service.

 UMBC’s volunteers have a genuine concern for the well-being of others, but they gain too much to feel that the term selfless describes them.
 Aniruddha Rao, a junior biology major and student coordinator for Arbutus Achievers said, “The reward is right there almost as soon as you go there.
 You go there, you look at the problem, you look at the confusion in their eyes and after about an hour, or a few hours or many hours you see the light of understanding in their eyes.